fechols/P4Sweep/README.md

 Would you like to know whether the local copy on your drive is valid?

-Do you want a bit-for-bit 1:1 copy of what's on the Perforce server ASAP?
+Do you want a **bit-for-bit 1:1 copy of what's on the Perforce server ASAP**?

 P4Sweep checks every file in your local depot tree and confirms the MD5 hash matches the authoritative hash stored on the Perforce server.
 (Like "p4 clean", but multithreaded and with an optional GUI.)